seymayigit/OOP-Principles-in-JAVA/README.md

 ### 2. INHERITANCE (Reusability)
 Inheritance is when a subclass inherits the methods and properties of the (superClass) parent class.
 There is an **IS-A** relationship between subclass and superclass.
 **Extends** is the keyword used to inherit the properties of a class <br/>
 (related concepts are **super()** and **@overriding**)

+#### Advantages of Abstraction
+It is giving the facility of reuse the code.

+### 2. INHERITANCE (Data Hiding)
+The encapsulation is that class protect its property from other class.
+It does that through access modifiers.